BIOS3010/Module-5-multiple-alignment/README.md

 # Module 5 - Multiple sequence alignment
 In these exercises, we will try out tools for multiple sequence alignment.
 Even though web-based systems exist, these tools are best run in the command line using our terminal application.
 If you have forgotten the basic bash commands, you should revisit the exercises from [Module 1](https://github.com/BIOS3010/Module-1-Unix-Python/blob/main/README.md)

 We will focus on the T-Coffee multiple alignment tool, a widely used multiple-alignment tool.
 To install this, we will first have to learn how to log into an external server.

+## 5.1 Logging into the UiO-network and your home space using the terminal
 You already have a "home space" on the UiO-network that you can access whenever you login with your username and password on a UiO-stationed PC, or when you use remote desktop login.
 Similarly, we can access your account also through the terminal using the `ssh` command:

 ```bash
 ssh [uio-username]@login.uio.no